pwhipp/pro_angularjs/README.md

 This is my workthrough of [Pro AngularJS](http://www.apress.com/9781430264484) done using the Django 1.7 framework.

 If you want to follow along, Use the commits.
+Each commit works for the relevant stage in the book.

 This work was done in Ubuntu 14.04.
 No special requirements but I recommend you use the requirements.txt in a virtualenv.